redfin/react-server/packages/react-server/docs/why-react-server.md

 a few milliseconds.
 Browsers are well equipped to render partial pages, and the user will be shown some content while the primary part of the page is still loading.

+## Streaming client initialization

+Beyond simple streaming of the HTML content, `react-server` also initializes the `React` components in the browser _as they arrive_.
+You tell `react-server` how many of your elements are above the fold.
+Once the HTML for those elements has been sent `react-server` sends an inline `<script>` tag that wakes up the client controller and runs `React.render` on the elements that are alredy in the page.
+Click handlers start listening.
+State changes are received.
+The portion of the page that's visible becomes interactive even as content below the fold continues to stream in.

+Once this initial render happens, each additional `RootElement` that arrives is rendered and becomes interactive immediately.
+If data for late `RootElements` continues to arrive in the _server_ that late data is _streamed_ to the browser's data bundle in time for the client render.

 ## Render quickly despite a slow backend